 Leak Detection Brooklyn, NY

 As any home or business owner can tell you, leaks happen.
 Whether it’s a small leak or a big one, this can translate into big expenses and nobody knows it better than Petri Plumbing.
-That’s because we value our customer’s best interests, and have been in the business since 1906.
+That’s because we value our customers’ best interests, and have been providing plumbing services since 1906.
 We also know that informed customers make better decisions.
 That’s why we’ve put together a brief FAQs section below to help you know what you’re dealing with when leaks develop in your home or property.

 How Can I Identify a Water Leak?

 Besides the obvious leaking water from a pipe, water hose or even growing puddles of water on a bathroom or basement floor, the outside of your home provides some of the best signs of leaking water.
 However, one of the most common leaks found in homes comes from the toilet facility.
 Simply dropping a few drops of food dye or dye tablets into the tank and waiting 20 minutes shows any possible leaks from the tank into the toilet bowl itself.
 In your exteriors, a moss or greener vegetation around sprinkler heads many times indicate damaged valves or sprinkler heads themselves.

 Many times, accumulated mud or soil erodes and indicates a broken pipe.
 Wet spots on the driveway and sprinkler heads that spout geysers are other signs of broken heads.
 However, the homeowner’s first line of defense is always having suspected areas of leakage inspected by a qualified and fully certified plumbing contractor company.